Hundreds march as shooting of boy shocks Thai south

 The ambush provoked outrage from religious leaders and civil society groups from both the Muslim and Buddhist communities, who came together for Friday's march through Ruso.

+Dozens of local school children also joined the demonstration, carrying a banner that said "stop the shooting, stop the killing".

-"The aim of the rally is to denounce the killing of innocent people," said Colonel Ruangsak Buadaeng, a local police commander.
+"The aim of the rally is to denounce the killing of innocent people," Colonel Ruangsak Buadaeng, a local police commander, told AFP.

 Thursday also saw a 44-year-old Muslim leader killed in a drive-by shooting and three plainclothes soldiers gunned down in front of stunned shoppers at a night market in Pattani province.